bnapolitan/Zelda-Game-Brogrammers/README.md

  - Right click to go backwards in the cycle

 Enemy/NPC cycling:
+ - P to go fowards in the cycle
- - O to go fowards in the cycle
+ - O to go backwards in the cycle

+Item cycling:
+ - I to go forwards in the cycle
- - P to go backwards in the cycle
+ - U to go backwards in the cycle